 - It is not intended to be used long term and is not a cure for IBS.

 - Most people who take Reglan experience drowsiness.
-Other side-effects include diarrhea, depression, low blood pressure, and fatigue.
+Other side-effects, described in the Journal of Clinical Gastroenterology, include diarrhea, depression, low blood pressure, and fatigue.

 - Viberzi (Eluxadoline)

-- Viberzi is a newer drug for treating diarrhea and abdominal pain.
-You might recognize the ad for this drug on TV that has a girl in a skin-colored body suit with an image of her digestive tract and she is following around an IBS sufferer.
+- Viberzi is an opioid and a newer drug for treating diarrhea and abdominal pain.
+You might recognize the ad for this drug on TV.
 In spite of the happy ad, it does not cure diarrhea.

 - Side-effects include worse abdominal pain, pancreatitis, constipation, nausea, and upper respiratory infections.